-Please note: The ABA On Campus Program is still accepting applications for the 2019-2020 school year.
+Please note: Athough other College of Education webpages may indicate that the admissions deadline for this program closed on Janurary 4th, the ABA On Campus Program is still accepting a limited number of applications for the 2019-2020 school year.

 Students accepted into the ABA On Campus Program will complete a BACB Verified Course Sequence (VCS) on the University of Washington Campus, instructed by leaders in the field of Special Education and Applied Behavior Analysis.
 All classes are offered in the late afternoon and are designed to promote both an understanding of behavioral principles and foster an applied and collaborative approach to ABA.

 Over the course of this one-year intensive program, students will complete an Intensive Practicum through placement in one of many behavior analytic sites in and around the thriving city of Seattle.
 This Intensive Practicum requires 25 hours per week of direct and indirect work with individuals with developmental disabilities, for a total of 750 supervised hours.
 Students completing the Intensive Practicum will be directly supervised by qualified, university affiliated BCBAs with various experiences and areas of expertise.